 Now for the minor flaws in the design, the flush has a pull lever instead of a push button.
 Even though it is positioned perfectly for easy access, you’d find it a tad cumbersome especially if you are arthritic or have joint problems.

 Secondly, the water jet is positioned right near the rim of the bowl.
 The upside is that this prevents stickiness and stains.
 The tradeoff is that you will have to flush multiple times to get rid of solids.
 This means that the waste tank gets filled pretty soon.

-I also discovered a tiny leak from the fresh water tank.
-So, it is not the best of design if you intend to use it for a three to four day camping trip.
+I also discovered a tiny leak in the freshwater tank.
+So, it is not the best design if you intend to use it for a three to four-day camping trip.
 But if you want to avoid using a bathhouse and will just use it for urinating, then by all means go for it.

 The Portable Toilet Buying guide